not-danish/Team-5-Python-Project/setup.md

 pip install -r requirements.txt

 ### 3.4 LLM Integration
-.env file to be created and the unique Open Router API key to be added in the .env file
+.env file to be created and the unique Open Router API key to be added in the .env file as below OPENROUTER_API_KEY=your_unique_openrouter_api_key

 ## 4. Running the Project